 - Design Technology

-In addition, Nurture based classrooms offer sessions in social skills, sensory and free play.
+In addition, class 3 offers sessions in social skills, sensory and free play.

 We have adapted our plans across the curriculum so that they include tasks and challenges that contribute to nationally recognised awards accredited by ASDAN.
-Boarding students also have the opportunity in residential time to earn additional points towards these qualifications.
+The plan is to implement and draw this work together in Life Skills lessons for the older students.

 It is our purpose not only to ensure that our students make accelerated academic progress, making up for missed and disrupted learning, but also to equip them to become resilient, confident, responsible and respectful students and citizens, who understand and embrace fundamental British values, in particular the rule of law, mutual respect and tolerance.